10 principles of ESOL teaching

 I teach my learners how to copy notes from the whiteboard (the same as they are laid out on the board), which worksheets to keep for further reference and which ones they can use once for practice and chuck in the bin later.
 I encourage them to use vocabulary notebooks and encourage them to take graded readers out of the library.
 I also teach them the look, say, cover, write, check method to practise their spelling at home and give them homework every lesson.

 I like to take photos of my students’ notebooks.
 I now have a collection that I can use in class to show students examples of how to (and how not to) take notes.
+And of course, doodling can help them to remember!

 Whilst coursebooks shy away from taboo subjects such as politics, religion, sex, sexual orientation, abuse and discrimination, I think it’s extremely important to include these in the ESOL classroom.
 Learners need to know about the politics of the area they live in, the religious beliefs of their classmates, LGBT rights and what to do if they experience abuse or discrimination.
 You may want to arrange a guest speaker to discuss these topics.
-For more ideas, you can read my blog on including LGBT issues in the ESOL classroom.
+For more ideas, you can read my blog on including LGBT+ matters in the ESOL classroom.

 I’ve also blogged about this before, but ESOL students are very lucky that their local area can be their classroom.
 The students that progress the most quickly are the ones that are out and about volunteering, working or attending a local club or community group.
 I like to use the K for Knowing local people and places lesson from my book, the A-Z of ESOL, when encouraging my learners to get involved.
 Students read some examples of activities in a local area before discussing what they might like to do and what opportunities are available in their local area.